bacadra/pulsar-navigation-panel/README.md

 ## Customize the appearance

-The panel can be customized to meet the user's needs in many ways.
-Several options are outlined below.
-The colors can be adjusted according to user preferences and the UI/syntax theme in the `styles.less` (File/Stylesheet..) file.
+Markers can be customized to meet the user's needs.
+The customization file `styles.less` can be opened by menu bar `File/Stylesheet...` or by command `application:open-your-stylesheet`.

 - e.g. all markers has highlighted background, but level 1, 2 and 3 has their own color:
   ```less